Jerrypan29/3DFace_FPGA/README.md

-# Benchmark for FPGA-Based Accelerator for the L-BFGS Algorithm in 3D Face Reconstruction
+# FPGA-Based Accelerator for the L-BFGS Algorithm in 3D Face Reconstruction

-This repository contains a modified version of the L-BFGS optimizer from the SciPy library.
-The modifications are designed to enhance the convergence speed while maintaining accuracy.
+We utilize FPGAs to develop a high-throughput hardware accelerator of the Limited-Memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) optimization algorithm used in FaceScape algorithm.
+The accelerator design mainly targets two general components: the Search Direction Unit (SDU) and the Line Search Unit (LSU), along with a dedicated hardware accelerator for the FaceScape Objective Function Unit (OFU).
+This repository includes a portion of the FACESCAPE project's code, replacing the SciPy library's L-BFGS optimizer.
+We have made minor modifications to the line searching conditions for faster convergence while maintaining accuracy and log runtime at each step, facilitating comparison of hardware acceleration across modules.

 ## Modifications